FailAcademy/learning/web-dev-foundation/_lessons/01-html-css/03-web-images.md

 ## Learning Objectives

 - Understand web-friendly image formats (JPG, PNG, GIF, and SVG).
-- Explore the web tools are available for image editing (such as Photoshop, Gimp, or Pixelmator).
+- Explore what tools are available for image editing (such as Photoshop or Gimp).
 - Learn how to load an image in an image editor, crop it, and size it.
 - Save images optimized for the web.
 - Explore the `img` element and its attributes in depth.